-The school building is closed overnight unless there is a supervised, scheduled activity.
-All students in the building before 6:45 a.m. and after the regular school day must be under the direct supervision of a faculty member.
-Hallways cannot be blocked in any way that impedes normal traffic.
-Students who are not involved in a supervised activity must vacate the building and school property by 3:00 p.m.
+- The school is closed overnight unless a supervised, scheduled activity is taking place. - Students in the building before 6:45 a.m. or after the regular school day must be under the direct supervision of a faculty member. - Hallways must remain clear to allow for normal traffic flow. - Students not participating in a supervised activity must leave the building and school grounds by